-This course is fully online.
-Students must provide their own device(s) with which to access and complete this class online.
+This course is traditional face to face course but students will need to access the internet to complete take home tests.
 In addition to baseline word processing skills and sending/receiving email with attachments, students will be expected to search the Internet and upload/download files.
 If you encounter any technology challenges using course resources in the Learning Management System, email the Center for Innovative Teaching and Learning at online@nwfsc.edu or call 850-729-6464.